fhiso/legacy-format/data-model.md

 :   .`[INDI]`.`[RELI]`
 :   (`[Event]`).`[RELI]`

-{.ednote} Although the text from the GEDCOM specification suggests `RELI` can be a substructure of `[SOUR]`, the specification does not list it in that context.
+{.ednote} Although descriptive text in the GEDCOM specification suggests `RELI` can be a substructure of `[SOUR]`, the specification does not list it in that context.

 #### Context .`[INDI]`.`[RELI]`